 Michael Jackson Biopic Draws Audiences Despite Poor Reviews

-However, the audience score on Rotten Tomatoes tells a different story, with a 96 per cent positive 'Fresh' rating.
-While it is possible for these numbers to be manipulated through 'review bombing', other platforms also suggest a warm welcome from the public.
-On IMDB, the film has an aggregate rating of 7.6 out of 10, and on Letterboxd, it has earned an average rating of 3.6 stars out of 5, with the majority of ratings between 4 and 5 stars.
+Despite this, the audience score on Rotten Tomatoes stands at 96 per cent positive.
+On IMDB, the film has a rating of 7.6 out of 10, and on Letterboxd it averages 3.6 stars out of 5, with most ratings between 4 and 5 stars.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list